HP Pavilion dm3-2030er Entertainment Notebook PC support

 - If the computer powers on, the battery is functioning, however you should run HP Battery Check to evaluate the condition of the battery.

-- If you have a second battery for your computer, or you have access to an identical battery, you can also check the battery by inserting the second battery into the computer and performing the Troubleshoot the battery steps again.
+- If you have a second battery for your computer, or you have access to an identical battery, you can also check the battery by inserting the second battery into the computer and performing the Troubleshooting the notebook battery steps again.

 For further information about testing and calibrating the battery in your specific operating system, please refer to the appropriate document in this section.

 Find solutions and collaborate with others on the HP Support Forum